+Frozen Chicken Breasts in an Instant Pot!
 Frozen chicken breasts cook up perfectly in an Instant Pot!!
+No need to spend time defrosting.
+This is a total game changer!
 Post may contain affiliate links.

 Please excuse the terrible photos in this post!
 I wasn’t planning on blogging cooking frozen chicken breasts in an Instant Pot, I just took the photos so that if it worked I could show Mr. Sidewalk Shoes.
 It worked so well, I decided I just had to blog it.
 I know the photos are horrible, and perhaps I’ll do it again and update them, so if you are looking at this sometime in the future and the photos are gorgeous, that’s what I did.
 Otherwise, try to ignore the fact that they look like the photos I took in 2007 when I was first starting out.

 A little while ago, I started seeing Instant Pot recipes showing up in my Facebook feed.
 It sounded like a gimmick to me, one of those things you buy at 3 am when you’re watching infomercials on TV.
 Except they were showing up on well known food bloggers feeds.
 People I trusted.
 They were raving about them.
 Still I hesitated.
 I already had a slow cooker that I loved and I had a stove top pressure cooker that I used, but didn’t really love.
 I have a yogurt maker, which I don’t use often enough.
 Then I found myself actually looking for Instant Pot recipes and I was hooked.
 The only decision to be made was between the 6 Quart or the 8 Quart.
 Since I am a bigger is always better person, I went with the 8 quart.